milasudril/fruit/doc/index.md

 Events are also used by layout managers to control the location and size of objects.
 In this case, SizeRequestEvents and GeometryUpdateEvents are sent.

+### Tagging event handlers

+As shown in the example, callbacks are tagged with a compile-time dummy type.
+The tagging is used to enable tag dispatching.
+Thus, the same event handler can be associated with multiple components, and it is still possible to destigiuish between different event sources.
+You can use any type as long as it is default constructible, and move constructible, though it is strongly recommended to use a class with no non-static data members such as std::integral_constant or std::type_identity.

 ### Using multiple devices of similar type

 Some systems may have an arbitrary number of (virtual) input devices.
 In this case an application may